FluffyBullet/Sodoku-challenge/README.md

 I used this method as updating "_puzzle" variable was not working correctly but required to reference between 3 functions.
 On completion, this was pushed back to it's correct place.

+Whilst global variables should be avoided to be used, the introduction of global variables at the end of my project is to allow exporting of data to a leaderboard.

 ### Library's used

 **PrettyTable**